legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Wang et al., `Exploring Reionization-era Quasars.
 III.
 Discovery of 16 Quasars at 6.4 < z < 6.9 with DESI Legacy Imaging Surveys and the UKIRT Hemisphere Survey and Quasar Luminosity Function at z ~ 6.7`_
 #.
 Andreon et al., `Why are some galaxy clusters underluminous?.
 The very low concentration of the CL2015 mass profile`_
 #.
 Cano-Diaz et al., `SDSS-IV MaNGA: effects of morphology in the global and local star formation main sequences`_
 #.
-Sridhar et al., `Cosmic distance determination from photometric redshift samples using BAO peaks only`_
+Sridhar & Song, `Cosmic distance determination from photometric redshift samples using BAO peaks only`_
 #.
 Pearson et al., `Detecting Thin Stellar Streams in External Galaxies: Resolved Stars & Integrated Light`_
 #.
 Zhang et al., `Machine-learning Classifiers for Intermediate Redshift Emission-line Galaxies`_
 #.
 Sebastian & Bait, `Radio Continuum Emission from Local Analogs of High-z Faint LAEs: Blueberry Galaxies`_
 #.
-Meyer et al., `New Constraints on Quasar Evolution: Broad Line Velocity Shifts over 1.5 < z < 7.5`_
+Meyer, Bosman & Ellis, `New Constraints on Quasar Evolution: Broad Line Velocity Shifts over 1.5 < z < 7.5`_
 #.
 Erkal et al., `The total mass of the Large Magellanic Cloud from its perturbation on the Orphan stream`_
 #.
 Comparat et al., `Active Galactic Nuclei and their Large-scale Structure: an eROSITA mock catalogue`_
 #.
 Prochaska et al., `The COS Absorption Survey of Baryon Harbors: The Galaxy Database and Cross-correlation Analysis of O VI Systems`_
 #.
 Goldstein et al., `GROWTH on S190426c.
-II.
 Real-Time Search for a Counterpart to the Probable Neutron Star-Black Hole Merger using an Automated Difference Imaging Pipeline for DECam`_
 #.
 Bates et al., `Mass Functions, Luminosity Functions, and Completeness Measurements from Clustering Redshifts`_
 #.
 Wang et al., `Accurate Modeling of the Projected Galaxy Clustering in Photometric Surveys: I. Tests with Mock Catalogs`_
 #.
 Maschmann & Melchior, `Ultimate Merging at z~0.1`_